yewin-mm/spring-data-jpa-join-table-example/README.md

 ### Instruction
 * Change your database username and password in `application.properties`.
 * Run the project in your IDE.
 Please make sure application was successfully running.
+* You can check in your database is that there has 'Role and User' table were auto created or not under postgres schema by database GUI tools like ***DBeaver***.
 * Insert some data into 'Role' table in your database by querying in database console.
-    * You can type insert query in your database console.
-    * Here you can use database gui tools like [Dbeaver](https://dbeaver.io/).
-    * If so, firstly, you need to connect to your database with DBeaver. (if you don't know, see how to connect database with Dbeaver in google)
-    * After that find 'Role' table under postgres schema which will auto create by running application.
-If you can't find, just click refresh and see again under postgres schema. <br>
+* Find 'Role' table under postgres schema which will auto create by running application.
+* If you can't find, just click refresh and see again under postgres schema.
-        you can add by clicking '+' sign in your 'Role' table or you can run below query in DBeaver console (please go Execute SQL Statement in your DBeaver) like
+* You can add by clicking '+' sign in your 'Role' table ***or*** you can run below query in DBeaver console (please go Execute SQL Statement in your DBeaver) like
   ```sh
   insert into role (id, role_name) values (1, 'admin'); insert into role (id, role_name) values (2, 'normal user');